Strange Life of Ivan Osokin: Literary significance and reception

 Harold Ramis, who directed Groundhog Day, found the meaning of Strange Life of Ivan Osokin similar to the existential dilemma of Groundhog Day.
 Both works imply that a sober acceptance of personal accountability is necessary in order to effect an increase in the degree of freedom of the individual.
 Ramis' opinion is printed in the Lindisfarne Books' 2004 edition of Strange Life of Ivan Osokin.

-A character of the 2022 anime Summer Time Rendering refers to the novel to help explain that story's time loop plot.

 Publication history

 WorldCat lists 12 editions of the novel.